 The Company shall also notify changes to information supplied by The Company pursuant to OC2.3.1.4 i 1 and 2 except where in relation to a User information was supplied pursuant to OC2.3.1.4 i.3.
 In that latter case:

-The Company shall, by way of update of the information supplied by it pursuant to OC2.3.1.4 i 3, make available the NETS Study Network Data Files for the next week ahead.
+The Company shall, by way of update of the information supplied by it pursuant to OC2.3.1.4 i.
+3, make available the NETS Study Network Data Files for the next week ahead.

 The Company shall notify each relevant Network Operator, as soon as reasonably practicable after it has updated the NETS Study Network Data Files covering the next week ahead that it has done so, and